agda/agda-stdlib/paper/paper.md

 - Intrinsically typed interpreters for imperative languages [@bach2017intrinsically] and formalisation of type-level computation and subtyping in Scala [@stucki2021theory].

-- Formally verified calculus for the reactive programming language Esterel [@florence2019esterel]
+- Formally verified calculus for the synchronous, reactive programming language Esterel [@florence2019esterel]

 - Verification of hardware circuit design [@pizani2018pi]